Just when you think cell phone antics couldn’t get any goofier you see something involving cellphones that’s goofier than the last.

-After getting our materials together we ran the high-tech string between our houses – a little over 100-feet – and used a state-of-the-art, six-penny nail to poke a hole in the end of each can.
+After getting our materials together, we ran the high-tech string between our separate locations in my yard – a little over 100 feet – and used a state-of-the-art six-penny nail to poke a hole in the end of each can.
 We then threaded the ends of the string through the holes and tied a fat knot in each end of the string to prevent it from slipping out of the hole.
-Once the string was tightly stretched between our houses and the Birdseye cans were securely in place we tried to talk back and forth.
-We must have been way ahead of our time because, for the rest of the afternoon, we kept yelling into the Birdseye can, “Can you hear me now?” just like that annoying guy in those cell phone service commercials.
+Once the string was tightly stretched between our locations and the Birds Eye cans were securely in place, we tried to talk back and forth.
+We must have been way ahead of our time because, for the rest of the afternoon, we kept yelling into the Birds Eye can, “Can you hear me now?” just like that annoying guy in those old cellphone service commercials.

-The next day Neil called me on the phone and said he had been trying to can me on the walkie-talkie.
-He wanted me to pick up my Birdseye and talk.
-It was the only time I ever had a call holding on a can.
+The next day Neil called me on the phone and said he wanted to call me on the Birds Eye walkie-talkie.
+He wanted me to go outside in my yard so we could resume our experiments with our Birds Eye cans.
+It was the only time I ever had a call holding on a juice can.

 With an answering machine you would never miss another phone call, not even those annoying calls that you wanted to miss.
 A whole new set of rules and practices developed around the telephone.
 If there was someone you had to call but didn’t want to talk to, you could call them when you knew they weren’t there and leave a vague message: “It’s me and I guess you’re not there so I guess I’ll just say I’m sorry I missed you and try to call me when you get back.”
 Then it was their turn to try and reach you.
 This childish game of avoidance became known as “phone tag.”